sinnwrig/URP-Fog-Volumes/README.md

 * There is currently a hard cap of 32 lights per volume.
 * Does not use physically based light scattering throughout the volume.
 * Orthographic cameras do not work.
+* Baked lighting does not work at the moment.
+This is planned on being fixed.

 ### Example Scenes
 * Japanese Forest with/without fog